qaware/protocurl/TESTS.md

 Lines containing `Date: ` and will be ignored during the diffing, as they are runtime dependent and their difference is not relevant to the correctness of the code.
 Additionally, parts of the Go trace on crashes is also ignored, since the memory addresses in them are unstable.

+If `beforeTestBash` is given, then the bash statements will be executed inside the client docker container before invoking protocurl with the given arguments.
+This enables one to explicitly remove curl from the container for testing purposes.

+If `runAgainWithArg` is given, then the test case will be run twice.
+It will be run once with the given normal arguments and once more with the given `<--some-arg>` prepended to the arguments of protocurl.
+This is useful to run the testcases twice with `--no-curl` to check, that the output is (mostly) the same regardless of the http implementation used.

 **Examples for the inputs, outputs and arguments can hence be found in the test/results directory as well as test/suite/testcases.json.**